PATRIOT-BALL/ARK_PD/Arrrknights/docs/getting-started-desktop.md

 Android Studio is recommended over Intellij as it is required to compile the [Android version](getting-started-android.md) of the game.
 If you prefer Intellij and are certain you do not need Android functionality, you may use that instead.
 This guide will assume Android Studio is used, but the two programs are very similar.

-It is optional, but strongly recommended, to use version control to manage your copy of the Shattered Pixel Dungeon codebase.
+It is optional, but strongly recommended, to use version control to manage your copy of the RogueNights codebase.
 Version control is software which helps you manage changes to code.
 To use version control you will need to download and install [Git](https://git-scm.com/downloads).
 You are welcome to use a separate graphical git client or git CLI if you prefer, but this guide will use Android Studio's built-in git tools.

 ### Setting up your copy of the code